To understand the dilemma that people on the autism spectrum often find themselves in, consider the following scenarios:

 Most children will fit somewhere between these two extremes.
 Some children may only be able to read a prepared two- or three-sentence statement to the IEP team.

-A major challenge faced by the autism community today, and one that has received little attention over the years, is how to teach those with autism to successfully self-advocate, and how to address the question of how much information to disclose.
-Clearly, the student who has learned appropriate skills in the areas of self-advocacy and disclosure will have much greater success in life after graduation.
+One thing is sure; students who learn skills in the areas of self-advocacy and disclosure will have much greater success later in life.
 On a final note, the time to begin the learning process is now.

 Myles, Bl, Trautman, M, & Schelvan, R (2004).
 The hidden curriculum: Practical solutions for understanding unstated rules in social situations.
 Shawnee Mission, KS: Autism Asperger Publishing.